 - Capital Market: The market where medium and long term financial assets are traded in the capital market.
 It is divided into two types:

 - Primary Market: A financial market, wherein the company listed on an exchange, for the first time, issues new security or already listed company brings the fresh issue.

 - Secondary Market: Alternately known as the Stock market, a secondary market is an organised marketplace, wherein already issued securities are traded between investors, such as individuals, merchant bankers, stockbrokers and mutual funds.

 - Cash Market: The market where the transaction between buyers and sellers are settled in real-time.

 - Futures Market: Futures market is one where the delivery or settlement of commodities takes place at a future specified date.

 - Exchange-Traded Market: A financial market, which has a centralised organisation with the standardised procedure.

 - Over-the-Counter Market: An OTC is characterised by a decentralised organisation, having customised procedures.

-Since last few year, the role of financial market has taken a drastic change, due toa number of factors which are low cost of transactions, high liquidity, investor protection, transparency in pricing information, adequate legal procedures for settling disputes, etc.
+Since last few years, the role of the financial market has taken a drastic change, due to a number of factors such as low cost of transactions, high liquidity, investor protection, transparency in pricing information, adequate legal procedures for settling disputes, etc.